devraven-io/pubsub-push-to-cloud-function/README.md

 # pubsub-push-to-cloud-function

-Connects pubsub emulator to locally running Cloud function.
+Connects Pub/Sub emulator to locally running Cloud function.
 This utility helps POST the payloads from topics to Cloud Functions.

+While Pub/Sub emulator does have the ability to push messages to the target end point.
+An utility like this is especially helpful if you need flow control to limit the number of parallel executions of your Cloud Function.

 ## Setup